Ledger-Donjon/rainbow/README.md

 ## Basic usage

-Grab a device or generic emulator like so
+Grab a device or generic emulator like so:

 ```python
 from rainbow.devices import rainbow_stm32f215